mozilla/www.ccadb.org/cas/updates.md

    * The 'Subject' will be automatically filled in when you click on the 'Submit' button, so leave it blank to begin with.
 You can change it later if needed.
+   * The 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields will be automatically filled in when you click on the 'Submit' button, so leave them blank to begin with.
+You can change them later if needed.
 4. Click on the 'Edit' button and enter the audit and CP/CPS information, then click on the 'Submit' button.
 You may click on 'Edit' and 'Submit' as many times as you need to get all of your information entered.